 Removing any air space between your boxes helps contain your entire structure and makes it less likely that your items can shift or fall during transport.
 If needed, place extra pieces of cardboard between boxes to truly eliminate any empty space.

 Speaking of filling empty spaces…

-If your shipment is too small to fill an entire truck, consider shipping your pallet via our one-of-a-kind shared truckload service.
+If you have more than one pallet but your shipment is too small to fill an entire truck, consider shipping your pallets via our one-of-a-kind shared truckload service.
 With shared truckload, we combine your shipment with others going the same direction.
 So you only pay for the trailer space you use and get your goods out quickly without waiting to fill an entire truck.
 Cheaper than full truckload and faster than LTL, it’s a win/win.